Business rates summons

 Please do not attend Court without proof of a timed appointment as you may not be allowed into the building.

-If you believe that you do not owe or should not have to pay the Business Rates, then you must contact the Council before the hearing.
+If you believe that you do not owe, or should not have to pay, the Business Rates, then you must contact the Council sufficiently in advance of the hearing date.

-Select ‘other evidence not listed’ and attach your cover letter titled ‘Dispute’.
+Please select ‘other evidence not listed’ and attach your cover letter entitled ‘Dispute’.